 The skiing in Eastern Pennsylvania, while not as good as New England Top Ski Resorts or a Family Ski Trip out West, are worth attention – above and beyond the honeymoon heart shaped tubs that have made this region so famed among brides and grooms.

 The Pocono areas have really pumped up their snowmaking in recent years, and they cater to families learning to ski or snowboard with the best learn to ski and snowboard programs, along the latest terrain park features.
 If your kids are anything like ours, they like their slopes sprinkled with hits, spines, rails and rolls (see our ski slang translation) – they will find generous portions of halfpipes and parks in the Pocono Mountains, as well as tubing parks.

 Here is your Guide to Skiing the Poconos:

 Big Boulder was the first commercial ski area to open in Pennsylvania in 1946.
 Downhill skiing has evolved dramatically in the 70+ years since, and while the Pocono slopes haven’t become any more precipitous, the facilities now include high-speed lifts, grooming and snowmaking, and terrain parks to keep up with the latest slope styles.
 And Big Boulder is great for little kids.
 Its trails are well-manicured trails, the ski schools have experienced instructors and mascots like Snowball the Snowtiger are frequently spotted on the slopes pressing their furry flesh to make kids smile.
 Big Boulder is now owned Vail Resorts, along with sister resorts Jack Frost, Roundtop, Liberty, Hidden Valley, and Attitash, Wildcat and Crotched in New Hampshire and Mount Snow in Vermont, and Hunter in New York.

-In the heart of the Pocono ski region is Shawnee Mountain Ski Area, which has plenty of lifts (a quad, a triple and 6 double chairs) to get you up the 700-foot hill for skiing and riding on 23 trails, covered 100% with snowmaking.
+Shawnee Mountain Ski Area in the heart of the Pocono ski region has plenty of lifts (a quad, a triple and 6 double chairs) to get you up the 700-foot hill for skiing and riding on 23 trails, covered 100% with snowmaking.
 Excellent ski and snwobaord rentals and learn to ski programs.
 A 3,000-foot-long terrain park with music gives teens plenty of room to rock on their boards.
 Shawnee also offers a six lane-tubing hill.